unibas-tilics/tilics/articles/article-112-compiler.md

 colleagues that these machines can do more.

 The picture is hers and shows how a computer program can translate one computer program into another one.
-She even coined the term that is still use
+She even coined the term that is still in use
 today: a **compiler**.

-Nowadays we have many more of these translation and transformation machines, with names as funny as the picture: _cross-compilers_, _transpilers_ and _compiler-compilers_ (cocos).
+Nowadays, we have many more of these translation and transformation machines, with names as funny as the picture: _cross-compilers_, _transpilers_, and _compiler-compilers_ (cocos).
 Their mission is to translate from one computer language to another, for example to "compile" a human-written program to machine code, or to "transpile" from a new version of a programming language to the old one.